Table of contents

 - Keep an eye out for abnormal orders: If you see orders coming in with a lot of high-price items, many duplicate items, or a significantly larger order than is typical for your business, keep an extra eye out for a potentially fraudulent transaction.
 If you use Square Dashboard, you can see risk evaluations under the Transactions tab for transactions that could be of moderate or high risk.

 There are a few ways to protect your restaurant from common non-fraudulent chargebacks.

-Include photos and descriptions: Show examples of the food or drinks you’re selling, along with descriptions.
-This will help customers get a sense of what they are ordering so their expectations are more likely to be met when their delivery arrives.
+- Include photos and descriptions: Show examples of the food or drinks you’re selling, along with descriptions.
+This will help customers get a sense of what they are ordering so they don’t have missed expectations when their delivery arrives.

 How to manage credit and debit card disputes

 If you own a restaurant, coffee shop, bakery, or bar and have already seen an increase in disputes, here are a few best practices for mitigating them.